northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ./hello_world.sh
 :::

-This will print the message `Hello, World!` to the screen.
+This will print the message `Hello, World!` on the screen.

 Shell scripts can do many tasks, including backups, system maintenance, and the commands covered in this tutorial.
 For example, you could create a script to automate the backup of your home directory by copying all of its files to a remote server.
 The script could include commands for compressing the files, copying them to the server, and logging the results.